yanncauchepin/Minesweeper/README.md

 #### wxGame

-This program run a ***wxWidgets Application*** with a initialized minesweeper game configured with a height of 10, a width of 10 and a total number of mines of 20.
+This program run a ***wxWidgets app*** with a initialized minesweeper game configured with a height of 10, a width of 10 and a total number of mines of 20.

 To  play the game, the user have to click left on boxes to discover each one of them.
 Once a mine can be identified, the user could click right on a box to flag it.
 Therefore, this chosen box can no longer be discovered until the user click right again on this same box to remove the flag.
-An indicator of the amount of identified mines is indicated at the bottom of the application.
+An indicator of the amount of identified mines is indicated at the bottom of the app.

 This program also handle victory and failure conditions.